wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 You can update an AWS integration through the API.
 You do not need the external ID value to update an existing AWS integration.

-In this example, we update the CloudWatch integration to retrieve the AWS service metrics for AWS/EBS, AWS/ApiGateway, AWS/EC2, AWS/ELB, AWS/ElastiCache, AWS/ApplicationELB, AWS/SES, AWS/NATGateway, AWS/AutoScaling, and AWS/RDS.
-We also add the metrics for these services to a metric allow list by using a regular expression.
+In this example, we update the CloudWatch integration to retrieve the AWS service metrics for EBS, ApiGateway, EC2, ELB, ElastiCache, ApplicationELB, SES, NATGateway, AutoScaling, and RDS.
+We also add the metrics for these services to a metric allow list by using a regular expression and change the service refresh rate from 5 to 2 minutes.

 1. In the Wavefront REST API documentation, click the `GET/api/v2/cloudintegration` request, and click **Try it out!**.